Contact points for hitters

 Filed under Pitching

 Of all the things I mention to pitchers, “reversing your shoulders and hips” tends to be the most common.
 As pitchers get older, the distance they pitch from gets longer.
 If they do not master this primary concept they will have a short career on a full size field.
-The photo sequence below is a […]
+When the pitcher gets towards […]

 Better hitting with an ankle weight